Organisations we work with

 If you're interested in working with us, please get in touch via our contact page.

-Bright Start Foundation/Family Academy - We are delighted to be working with Bright Start Foundation delivering parent and educator workshops in the Middle East.
+Bright Start Foundation - We are delighted to be working with the Bright Start Foundation delivering parent and educator workshops in the Middle East and as part of the Early Years Excellence in Practice International conference.
 Can-Do Child® is an official partner supporting the mission to create bright futures for children and their families, focusing on the crucial first five years.
 We have run 'Families Can-Do Play' workshops, been a key part of the first Early Childhood Family Festival, and run workshops for Nursery staff.
-We supported the launch of the first 'Excellence in Early Years' Conference for the MENA region which took place in November 2019, and Lorraine is an official member of the Conference Advisory committee.
+We supported the launch of the first 'Excellence in Early Years' Conference for the MENA region which took place in November 2019, and Lorraine sits on the Advsiory Council for the International conference.

 Dots and Links Skills Development Center was the first brain training center in Abu Dhabi, and has helped over 700 individuals since its founding in 2012.
 Their mission is to enhance a learner's core ability to learn faster, easier, and better.
 They are devoted to the idea that learners simply do not need to be pigeon-holed by labels or held back by learning or reading difficulties, and believe that everyone has strengths and weaknesses.
 The Dots&Links Center aims to identify the causes of difficulties and then to strengthen them through unique cognitive training programs: BrainRx and ReadRx.
 They are striving to empower people by unleashing the potential they have within.
 The Center is now an official distributor for Can-Do Child®.